LTS-AnalyticsTeam/AMD_Robotics_Hackathon_2025_GoodNight/README.md

 #### GUI Application
 We implemented an interactive GUI that enables high-level, user-friendly commands:
 - Good night – the robot gently places a blanket
-- Good morning – the robot carefully pulls the blanket away
-- Too warm – the blanket is lowered to the user's waist
-This interface reduces operational complexity and enhances usability for non-expert users.
+- Good morning – the robot carefully pulls the blanket away This interface reduces operational complexity and enhances usability for non-expert users.

 ### 4. Ease of Use